-- A total of more than 5 percentage points over the life of the loan.
+- A total of 5 percentage points over the life of the loan.

 Like most adjustable-rate loans, this option is best for borrowers planning to sell, or at least refinance, before the first adjustment, depending on where rates are at that time.
-Of course, this loan from TIAA might allow you to wait until the second adjustment due to the low intro rate and modest rate cap adjustments.
+Yet this loan from PenFed might allow you to wait until the second adjustment due to the low intro rate and modest rate cap adjustments.

 But either way, in case you can't sell or refinance, it's important to make sure you can still afford the monthly payments if you're stuck with this loan for more than five years.
-At 7.563%, you're monthly principal and interest payments for this loan would jump up to $704 per month for every $100,000 borrowed.
+At 7.875%, your monthly principal and interest payments for this loan would jump up to $725 per month for every $100,000 borrowed.

 And don't forget to factor insurance, property taxes and association fees into the payment, which can really bump up your monthly check to the bank.

 PenFed is based in Alexandria, Virginia, and enjoys an A+ from the Better Business Bureau.
 It's federally insured by the National Credit Union Association.